Hawaii island Mayor Harry Kim wants residents to remain vigilant, has no plans for changes to COVID-19 policies

 The only exemptions are for persons 5 or younger; persons with health or medical conditions that prevent them from wearing a face covering; persons actively communicating with someone who is hearing impaired; persons obtaining a service involving the nose or face.

-Hawaii County also offers face covering exemptions for persons for whome wearing one would create a risk related to their work, as determined by local, state or federal regulators; for those engaged in exercise activity as long as phycial distancing is maintained; and engaged in outdoor activiites alone or with their household.
+Hawaii County also offers face covering exemptions for persons for whom wearing one would create a risk related to their work, as determined by local, state or federal regulators; for those engaged in exercise activity as long as physical distancing is maintained; and engaged in outdoor activities alone or with their household.

-Businesses may refuse entry or service to a worker or customer that refuses to wear a face covering.
+Businesses may refuse entry or service to a worker or customer who refuses to wear a face covering.

 The County’s COVID-19 Prevention and Education Task Force works with businesses, including restaurants and bars, to ensure compliance from employees and customers.